-Master's in Liturgical Music (MLM) Two Years Full-time / Professional Masters
+Master's Degree in Liturgical Music Two Year Programme

-Programme Co-ordinators: Rev Dr Neil Xavier O'Donoghue, Dr John O'Keeffe
+Course Directors: Rev Dr Neil Xavier O'Donoghue, Dr John O'Keeffe

 The Master's Degree in Liturgical Music is a joint academic and practice-based programme which will qualify holders to undertake posts as organists, cantors, or directors of music at parish or diocesan level.
 Each year of the programme will consist of theological and theoretical study of the Church's liturgy, with specific attention to the area of liturgical music.
 This academic component will be balanced by an intensive course of supervised practical training in a number of core liturgical music disciplines.